Science

 Students will explore forces and motion through a series of inquiry investigations that will help them visualize and experience the fundamentals of physics.
 Students will focus on inertia while experimenting with dominoes, marbles, and other toys and also creating several objects and designs that will demonstrate the laws of physics.
 Students will record the results of their investigations on a data table and use this data to explain their conclusions.
 The culminating project will require students to apply their understanding while they engage in the Engineering Design Process to improve the distance a "Boxcar" can travel by redesigning the car or track.

-21st Century Capacities: Design, Collective Intelligence
+Profile of a Graduate Capacities: Design, Collective Intelligence

 Sound and Light